aisingapore/TagUI/README.md

 :----:|:------
-firefox|run on visible Firefox browser (need to install Firefox, and SlimerJS - https://slimerjs.org) debug|show run-time backend messages from PhantomJS for detailed tracing or logging test|professional testing using CasperJS test [assertions](http://docs.casperjs.org/en/latest/modules/tester.html); support TA.Gui XPath tx('selector')
+firefox|run on visible Firefox browser (need to install Firefox, and SlimerJS - https://slimerjs.org) debug|show run-time backend messages from PhantomJS for detailed tracing or logging test|professional testing using CasperJS [assertions](http://docs.casperjs.org/en/latest/modules/tester.html); TA.Gui XPath tx('selector') supported
 - Flow filename extension can be no extension, .gui or .txt
 - Browser settings can be configured in tagui_config.txt